Not going backwards is advancement, of a sort. And man should learn to walk before he can dance – Alexander Pope.

 For one, many neophytes engage in dance classes, enter a conservatory or even dedicate their lives to dance after seeing an inspiring film about the wonders of dance.
 Drama, musicals, and adventure: there is a dance for every genre.

-Discover now the ten must-see dance movies prior to signing up for your dance lessons.
+Discover now the fifteen must-see dance movies prior to signing up for your dance lessons.

 Let your freestyle dance audition be as fiery as Alex’s in Flashdance!
 Source: Movie title